See why The Art of the Brick: A Life in LEGO is worth reading.

 Since most of the LEGO books that I review have building instructions included in them I wanted to point out that this one does not.

 There are stories about the pieces Nathan has created.
 There are mentions of depression, death and fear.
-For example, The Fear of Fear: Hands is the grey body with the hands in pieces below him depicts the fear of losing one’s hands when you are an artist and the fear of creating and of expectations.
+For example, The Fear of Fear: Hands is a grey body, with the hands in pieces below him, depicts the fear of losing one’s hands when you are an artist and the fear of creating and of expectations.